Validea Detailed Fundamental Analysis - SOUN

 Below is Validea's guru fundamental report for SOUNDHOUND AI INC (SOUN).
-Of the 22 guru strategies we follow, SOUN rates highest using our Small-Cap Growth Investor model based on the published strategy of Motley Fool.
-This strategy looks for small cap growth stocks with solid fundamentals and strong price performance.
+Of the 22 guru strategies we follow, SOUN rates highest using our Twin Momentum Investor model based on the published strategy of Dashan Huang.
+This momentum model looks for a combination of fundamental momentum and price momentum.

-SOUNDHOUND AI INC (SOUN) is a mid-cap value stock in the Computer Services industry.
-The rating using this strategy is 45% based on the firm’s underlying fundamentals and the stock’s valuation.
+SOUNDHOUND AI INC (SOUN) is a small-cap value stock in the Computer Services industry.
+The rating using this strategy is 94% based on the firm’s underlying fundamentals and the stock’s valuation.
 A score of 80% or above typically indicates that the strategy has some interest in the stock and a score above 90% typically indicates strong interest.

 The following table summarizes whether the stock meets each of this strategy's tests.
 Not all criteria in the below table receive equal weighting or are independent, but the table provides a brief overview of the strong and weak points of the security in the context of the strategy's criteria.